What to wear in Japan

 Make sure you're prepared with all the essential items you'll need to have a comfortable, safe, and enjoyable trip.
 To help you out, we've put together a list of 14 must-have items that you won't want to forget.
 From practical things like a travel adapter and a filtered water bottle, to fun extras like a Travel Sim Card and a neck pillow, we've got you covered with the Japan Essentials Checklist.

-Clothing tips for Women
+Clothing Tips for Women

 • Casual: Women typically wear casual dresses, skirts, t-shirts, blouses, and pants or shorts on a day out of the office.